Popular Topics

 Radiologist

-Radiologist is a general practitioner of medicine who specializes in the use of non-ionizing radiations and radioactive isotopes for the diagnosis and treatment of a disease.
+Radiologist is a general practitioner of medicine who specializes in the use of non-ionizing radiation and radioactive isotopes for the diagnosis and treatment of a disease.
 Radiologists can specialize in any of the disciplines such as computed tomography, diagnostic radiology, ultrasound, pediatric radiology etc. A radiologist should have completed graduation from a medical school followed by at least four years of residency in the chosen area of specialization.
 Radiologists have a special role in diagnosing diseases as they go by the results of the medical images that they have captured thus understanding the situation better.

 A radiologist can be a general one who interprets the images of all parts of the human body or can be a sub-specialized one who specializes in any particular area of imaging.
 Thus ensure